Pressure for Growth Can Lead to Earnings Fraud

 While historical accounting and earnings fraud cases, such as Enron and Parmalat, continue to garner occasional headlines, the number of new cases has declined in recent years.
 However, in 2015, reporting of accounting irregularities and fraud gathered pace, with a number of high-profile brands—including UK-based grocer Tesco and Japanese consumer electronics giant Toshiba—announcing enormous issues with historical accounting practices during the year.

 Despite mixed predictions for global economies in 2016, there is no let-up in the pressure on boards to deliver continually improving results and investor value.
-Historically, this desire for growth has led to the emergence of accounting irregularities, as management looks to maintain and expand revenues while supressing costs.
+Historically, this desire for growth has led to the emergence of accounting irregularities, as management looks to maintain and expand revenues while suppressing costs.
 Expect to see a number of accounting and earnings scandals throughout 2016 as the pressure on stricken management intensifies.

 Depressed Commodity Prices Squeeze Already Tight Margins